EngineerBetter/engineerbetter-hugo/content/blog/suse-caasp-on-aws.md

 ## 4. Install the installation tools
 Go through the [tool installation steps](https://documentation.suse.com/suse-caasp/4.2/html/caasp-deployment/_deployment_instructions.html#_installation_tools) to get Terraform and Skuba installed on the Management instance along with the necessary configuration files (you'll need your trial Registration code to complete these steps).

-_Note: Skuba is the SUSE-built cli that wraps around `kubeadm` to simplify deployments and upgrades of kubadm-based clusters._
+> Note: Skuba is the SUSE-built cli that wraps around `kubeadm` to simplify deployments and upgrades of kubadm-based clusters.

 Once you've completed these steps you can navigate to the [AWS specific deployment instructions](https://documentation.suse.com/suse-caasp/4.2/html/caasp-deployment/_deployment_instructions.html#_deployment_on_amazon_web_services_aws)

 ## 5. Terraform
-As instructed, fill out the values required in the terraform.tfvars file, and then run a terraform apply to spin up your infrastructure (you'll need your trial Registration code for this step too).
+As instructed, fill out the values required in the `terraform.tfvars` file, and then run a `terraform apply` to spin up your infrastructure (you'll need your trial registration code for this step too).

 You might need to install vim to make filling this file out easier, if that's the case do it with zypper
 ```